 Brush the dust off whenever you start working on your computer and you won’t have to worry about dust anymore.

-So, whenever you feel inspired to dust the places of your home that you usually don’t even pay attention, this is the trick you’ll need.
+So, whenever you feel inspired to dust the places of your home that you usually don’t even pay attention to, this is the trick you’ll need.
 Get a broom, a large microfiber cloth and wrap it around the broom.

 Use elastic bands to secure and get working!
 Honestly, this one will save you a lot of time and back pain!

 Ceiling fans get dusty all the time.
-In fact, they can get so dusty, it’ll stick to the fan and won’t go away unless you wash it.
+In fact, they can get so dusty, it’ll stick to the fan and won’t go away unless you wash them.

 You definitely want to avoid that though.
 Once in a while, take a pillowcase and slowly brush off the dust.